 6. Foot soak

-Use the 1:2 solution above for an effective treatment for athlete foot and foot odor resistant to other treatments.
+Use the same 1:2 ration solution as the toner for an effective treatment for athlete's foot and foot odor resistant.
 This will sting on any open sores or wounds, so beware.
-After the footpath, soak those socks in the solution over night to kill any fungus.
+After soaking your feet, soak those socks in the solution over night to kill any fungus.

-Keep smelling so fresh and so clean by using a 1:2 part solution as an effective daily deodorant.
+Keep smelling fresh and clean by using a 1:2 part solution as an effective daily deodorant.

 8. Jelly fish/sea lice sting relief.

-If you've ever been stung you won’t want to bother with diluting the ACV (or white vinegar)!
-Use full strength on the affected area.
-It will calm the sting and inhibit further toxins from being released.
+If you've ever been stung by a jelly fish, you probably don't want to bother with diluting the ACV (or white vinegar)!
+Feel free to use full strength on the affected area.
+It can calm the sting and inhibit further venom from being released.

 9. Cleaning agent.